Think-iT-Labs/aws-patterns-edc/README.md

 ### Dataspace deployment architecture

 This pattern uses an Amazon EKS cluster to deploy the core components of the dataspace.
-Each participant (Company X and Company Y) operates its own EDC components (Tractus-X variant) and supporting services within isolated Kubernetes namespaces.
+Each participant (company X and Company Y) operates its own EDC components (Tractus-X variant) and supporting services within isolated Kubernetes namespaces.
 A dedicated authority namespace hosts the DID issuer for credential management and the BDRS server for mapping Business Partner Numbers (BPNs) to their corresponding DIDs.

 ![dataspace deployment architecture](./assets/Data%20space%20deployment%20architecture.png)